sajeezy/root-product-builder-fundamentals/README.md

 **Welcome to your exciting onboarding journey with Root!** 🥳

 This repository is your guiding light for stepping onto the Root platform.
 It's your toolkit for crafting a stellar Product Module as part of your onboarding adventure.
 Why?
-So that our brilliant Root Solutions Engineer can be your technical Sherpa, supporting you and reviewing your amazing progress in each section.
+So that our Root Solutions Engineer can be your technical Sherpa, supporting you and reviewing your progress in each section.

 Now, let's dive into the nitty-gritty.
-Our onboarding is a fantastic 10-part voyage:
+Our onboarding is a 10-part voyage:

 - **Part 1**: Setting up and tweaking
 - **Part 2**: Crafting and validating quotes